Israel lobby in the United Kingdom: History

-According to the author Ritchie Ovendale, Britain, which held the British Mandate of Palestine ratified by the League of Nations after World War I, abandoned its Zionist sympathies, "which had been secured by the Zionist lobby", because of fears of coming war with Nazi Germany.
+According to the author Ritchie Ovendale, Britain, which held the British Mandate of Palestine ratified by the League of Nations after the First World War, abandoned its Zionist sympathies, "which had been secured by the Zionist lobby", because of fears of coming war with Nazi Germany.
 In 1939, Britain limited Jewish immigration to Palestine, thereby, he argues, becoming to Zionists "the principal enemy."
 In 1942, he writes, Zionists shifted their focus to influencing the United States through use of the "Zionist vote."

+Contemporary period

+According to the journalist Rupert Cornwell, lobbying activities in relation to Israel, as with other issues, tend to be less formalised and on a smaller scale in the UK than such lobbying in the United States.
+Hannah Weisfeld, the director of the British pro-Israel, pro-peace organisation Yachad, "there is no culture of lobbying in the UK" in contrast to the US.

+The foreign policy of the United Kingdom is of much less importance to Israel than that of the United States, both because of the latter's much greater economic and military strength and because of the substantial and persistent military aid it supplies to Israel.
+However, Britain retains some ability to influence international affairs through its membership of the UN Security Council, its period of membership of the European Community and its historic role in the Middle East.

 Organizations and activities

 Generalists

 The Board of Deputies of British Jews and the Jewish Leadership Council are the leading bodies of the Jewish community in Britain.
 Consequently, their remit is wide and lobbying is a minor part of their role.
 Within lobbying, they are distinctive from smaller groups in lobbying, at least on occasion, a wide range of audiences.

 Board of Deputies of British Jews

 The Board of Deputies of British Jews is a forum for the views of most organisations within the British Jewish community, liaising with the British government on that basis.
 The Board states that the community "has a very strong attachment to the State of Israel" and articulates the community's concerns and positions on Israel to parliamentarians, the Foreign & Commonwealth Office, media and other faith groups.
 Its programme of engagement with embassies also encompasses ties between other countries and the State of Israel.